Jamar Wilson: High school career

-Wilson attended Our Savior New American School in Centereach, New York.
-As a senior, he averaged 14.2 points, 5.1 assists, 2.6 rebounds and 1.9 steals per game as he led Pioneers to a 25-11 record and the 2002 NACA Division I Boys Basketball National Championship.
+Wilson attended All Hallows High School in Bronx, New York for two years before transferring to Our Savior New American School in Centereach, New York.
+As a senior, he averaged 14.2 points, 5.1 assists, 2.6 rebounds and 1.9 steals per game as he led Pioneers to a 25–11 record and the 2002 NACA Division I Boys Basketball National Championship.

 College career

 Wilson played college basketball at Albany from 2002 to 2007.
 He made an immediate impact, as he was named the America East Conference rookie of the year and second-team All-Conference as a freshman after averaging 18.9 points and 3.3 assists per game.
 After a medical redshirt in the 2003–04 season, Wilson came back to again make the All-Conference second team.

 For the next two seasons, Wilson took his game to another level and led the Great Danes to their first two NCAA Division I tournament appearances.
 Wilson was named first team All-Conference both years and was named America East Conference player of the year in each of his last two seasons.
 Wilson also raised his level of play in the America East tournament, earning tournament MVP honors both years.
 Wilson was also named an honorable mention All-American by the Associated Press both seasons.

 Wilson scored 2,164 points in his Albany career – the most in school history.
 He also set school records in points in a season (620 his senior year), career free throws (601), and finished second all-time in assists (488).
 He is the first player in school history to have his jersey retired.